tanner-johnson2718/MEME_OS/README.md

 to the lolz.
 The goal of this project is to set up the infastructure for rapidly building, deploying, and debuging minimal (modified) linux images that target the qemu x86_64 emulator using the buildroot build system.
-The purpose is to have a sandbox for building linux systems and a starting point for future linux builds that actaully target real hardware.
+The purpose is to have a sandbox for building linux systems where one can modify and debug the linux kernel.
+This project will also be a starting point for future linux builds that actaully target real hardware.
 Project milestones include but are not limited too:

 - [X] Archived buildroot build system and linux source
 - [X] Set of out of tree user apps that are "compiled" into image